as hotels bid

 Take some time to decide on the hotel based on its reviews, its location and other factors.
 You don't want to bring your family to a hotel that caters to business travelers and see that they have a state of the art business center, but no pool.

-I've said this before and I'll say this again, it's always better to book directly with the hotels.
+We've said this before and we'll say this again, it's always better to book directly with the hotels.
 You'll save money, because hotels often have their own rates and if that rate is higher, they may price match.
-Also, if there are any issues with your reservation, you'll be able to deal with the hotel, not some third party phone support person in Indiana.
+Also, if there are any issues with your reservation, you'll be able to deal with the hotel, not some third party phone support person.
 Plus, if the third party site says there are no rooms available, the hotel itself often has rooms set aside for people who book directly with them.

 My in-laws found this out the hard way last New Year's.
 They arrived late in the evening; almost 9 p.m. and when they arrived at the hotel, they were told there were no rooms for them.
 What's the point of a reservation then?